Climate Change

 Assessing our risk

-- We've done an initial assessment of flooding hazards in coastal and low-lying parts of the district, using computer-based flood modelling to predict the extent and depth of flooding.
-This allows us to prepare for this flooding, showing where we need to focus our flood protections and steps that can be taken.
+• We've also done an initial assessment of flooding hazards in coastal and low-lying parts of the district, using computer-based flood modelling to predict the extent and depth of flooding.
+This allows us to avoid exacerbating risks and to prepare for possible flood events, showing where we need to focus our flood protection measures and steps that can be taken to ensure community preparedness.

 Planning our response